All Products

 Important

 Full SQL details are stored in cold storage.
 DAS provides 30 days of free cold storage.
-After this period, you are charged additional cold storage fees.
+After this period, additional cold storage fees apply.

 Feature description

-The security audit (new version) feature includes over 900 built-in rules for high-risk operations.
-These rules cover four main categories: abnormal operations, data breaches, SQL injection, and vulnerability attacks.
-This allows for more comprehensive and automatic detection of risks such as high-risk operations, SQL injection, and new access patterns.
-The security audit (new version) feature provides the following features:
+Security audit (new version) includes over 900 built-in rules for high-risk operations across four categories: abnormal operations, data breaches, SQL injection, and vulnerability attacks.
+This enables comprehensive and automatic detection of risks such as high-risk operations, SQL injection, and new access patterns.

-• Audit alerts: Provides alerts for five types of risks: abnormal operations, data breaches, SQL injection, vulnerability attacks, and new access.
+• Audit alerts: Generates alerts for five risk types: abnormal operations, data breaches, SQL injection, vulnerability attacks, and new access.

-• Anomaly alerts: Uses built-in or custom detection models.
-Based on the configured models, DAS detects and sends alerts for abnormal operations related to sensitive data, such as abnormal data flow and behavior.
+• Anomaly alerts: Uses built-in or custom detection models to detect and alert on abnormal operations related to sensitive data, such as abnormal data flow and behavior.

 • Alert rules: Allows you to manage built-in database audit rules and anomaly detection models.
-You can also create custom detection models based on different dimensions, such as databases, tables, fields, access sources, and instances.
-This provides more flexible security policies.
+You can create custom detection models based on dimensions such as databases, tables, fields, access sources, and instances for more flexible security policies.

-• Whitelists: Allows you to add trusted accounts and IP addresses to a whitelist.
-This helps identify and isolate access sources to reduce false positive alerts.
+• Whitelists: Allows you to add trusted accounts and IP addresses to a whitelist to identify and isolate access sources and reduce false positive alerts.

 Enable security audit